 -The nonprofit sector employs over 18.5M of the American workforce.

 -The nonprofit sector contributes over $956 billion to the economy each year.

 -The nonprofit sector takes up a little over 2% of the GDP.

 -The nonprofit sector has seen a steady annual growth rate of over 6% during the past decade, with the exception of the pandemic cycle.

 Nonprofit Niche Statistics

--The top 5 nonprofit 501(c)3 niches are health, education, human services, religion, and arts & culture.
+-There are many types of nonprofit organizations in the U.S., but the top 5 nonprofit 501(c)3 niches are health, education, human services, religion, and arts & culture.

 -Healthcare and social assistance nonprofit organizations make up the largest portion of the nonprofit sector, accounting for 29% of all organizations.

 -The next two largest portions are educational (15%) and religious (10%) organizations.

 -The fastest-growing portion of the nonprofit sector are environmental and animal organizations, which have seen a 5% annual growth rate over the past decade.